Verdify Book a Fit Call

 When should a workflow expand?

-Expansion should happen only when the scorecard, exception review, and known-limits backlog support a larger action boundary.
+Expansion should happen only when the scorecard, exception review, and known-limits backlog support larger approved action.